 I am interested in the interplay of evolvability and robustness: how organisms can simultaneously generate phenotypic novelty, yet be buffered against the forces of genetic and environmental change.
 I work in the emerging discipline of evolutionary systems biology using a combination of empirical genomics and bioinformatics, collaborations with wet-lab experimentalists as well as mathematical modeling and computer simulation.
 I have applied these research strategies to examine the molecular mechanisms and evolution of systems as diverse as the human major histocompatibility complex (MHC), yeast transcriptional networks and prion biology.
 One major focus of my research is understanding the basic principles of how genotype “maps” to phenotype via cellular networks and processes and how variation in these networks is manifest across both individual lifespans and at evolutionary timescales.
-A second focus is applying these principles to identify the mechanistic underpinnings of human diseases.
+Another focus is applying these principles to identify the mechanistic underpinnings of human diseases.

 One mechanism of evolvability is the accumulation of hidden genetic variation and subsequent release of the variation when it might be adaptive.
 In yeast, variation accumulates in the untranslated regions of genes and can be released through translational readthrough caused by prion aggregates of the translation termination factor Sup35, known as [PSI+].
 Previous experimental evidence suggests that such readthrough can produce new, genetically complex, and often adaptive phenotypes when the organism is stressed.
 My mathematical modeling, coupled with data from experimental colleagues suggest that prion-forming ability may be a consequence of selection for evolvability.
 Another prion I have investigated, [MOT3+], transforms the transcriptional networks inside yeast to survive stress by inducing a multicellular states such as biofilm formation.
-I am currently extending this work to examine other prions and processes that can rewire metabolic and signal transduction networks.
+I am interested in extending this work to examine other prions and processes that can rewire metabolic and signal transduction networks.

-I am currently a Research Scholar at the Ronin Institute, a Partner at Cambridge, Massachusetts-based consulting firm Amber Biology, and a Principal Scientist at Biosystems Analytics.
+I am a Research Scholar at the Ronin Institute, a Partner at Cambridge, Massachusetts-based consulting firm Amber Biology, and a Principal Scientist at Biosystems Analytics.
+I am also a Visiting Research Affiliate at the University of Sydney and an affiliated researcher with the Institute for Globally Distributed Open Research and Education.
 I was a Visiting Scientist at the Whitehead Institute for Biomedical Research at MIT and held a faculty appointment at Harvard Medical School.
 I blog at Biosystems Analytics.